Build good mental health with coaching

 • Phone a friend you haven't talked to in a while

-• Make conversation with a stranger in a bar or cafe
+• Make conversation with a stranger at a cafe

 • Play online gaming with your buds